 Why are these relationships so difficult?
 Deborah Tannen, a linguistics professor at Georgetown University, analyzed hours' worth of conversations between mothers and daughters for her book You're Wearing That?: Understanding Mothers and Daughters in Conversation.
-She discovered a central tension in the mother-daughter relationship: mothers want to protect their daughters, so they offer advice that they think will make their daughters' lives easier.
+She discovered a central tension in the mother-daughter relationship: Mothers want to protect their daughters, so they offer advice that they think will make their daughters' lives easier.
 Daughters, on the other hand, want approval from their mothers, so they interpret this advice as criticism, as proof that they're imperfect.

 "Because you're so close, there's more opportunity to get on one another's nerves"

-"Here's the person you most want to think you're perfect.
-Because her opinion matters so much," Tannen says.
-"So if she thinks you're doing things wrong then you must be fatally flawed.
+"Here's the person you most want to think you're perfect, because her opinion matters so much," Tannen says.
+"So if she thinks you're doing things wrong, then you must be fatally flawed.
 And underneath we all worry that we're fatally flawed."

-These conflicting desires — the mother's desire to protect vs. the daughter's desire for approval — set the stage for painful misunderstandings and arguments.
+These conflicting desires — the mother's desire to protect versus the daughter's desire for approval — set the stage for painful misunderstandings and arguments.
 The well-meaning mother gives advice; the approval-seeking daughter takes offense and tells her mother to leave her alone; the mother throws up her hands and says she feels like she can't say anything that won't upset her daughter.

 Tannen, too, has noticed an increase in the number of women who say their mother or their daughter is their best friend.